Cross Enrollment Frequently Asked Questions

 Is there an application fee?

-How do I know this course will transfer?
+How do I know this course will apply towards my degree?

-Please check with your home campus advisor to ensure that the course will transfer.
-You may also check the Transfer Equivalency database at http://registrar.mst.edu/transfercredit/
+Please check with your Home campus advisor to ensure that the course will be degree applicable.
+You can check the course equivalency here.

 Will I get one bill or two?

-Cross Enrollment gives currently enrolled, degree-seeking students at any of the University of Missouri (UM) Schools, the opportunity to take a class at another UM school.
+Cross Campus enrollment gives currently-enrolled, undergraduate degree-seeking students at any of the University of Missouri (UM) Schools, the opportunity to take a class at another UM campus.
+Graduate Students should visit the S&T Graduate Education website for information on the UM Visiting Graduate Student Program.

-The Host Campus is the school to which you would like to take a cross enrollment class.
+The Host institution is the campus from which you would like to take a cross enrollment class.

-The Home Campus is the school to which you are enrolled as a degree-seeking student.
+The Home institution is the campus in which you are enrolled as a degree-seeking student and from which you will earn your degree.

 Why should I cross enroll?